Bar and Court Admissions

 When clients are forced into litigation, they are faced with several questions.
 What are the potential outcomes?
 How long will it take?
 What are the risks?
 What will it cost?
 For nearly 15 years, Thomas Kamvosoulis has successfully guided clients through this process and helped them achieve cost-efficient, pragmatic solutions to a wide array of legal problems.

 Tom’s primary area of practice is complex corporate litigation, where he represents closely held companies in a broad range of matters including shareholder divorces, partnership dissolutions, minority oppression cases, restrictive covenant enforcement, trade secrets, securities fraud, and an assortment of contract disputes.
 Tom strongly believes that to succeed in litigation, an attorney must gain a comprehensive understanding of the client’s goals and develop a long-term strategy that will keep a step ahead of the opposition.

 In addition to his litigation practice, Tom also counsels clients on a variety of employment issues, including claims of discrimination, harassment, whistle-blowing, and compliance with state and federal wage and hour laws.
 In these matters, Tom focuses on helping clients develop and implement policies that will limit their exposure and minimize litigation risk in a practical and cost-effective manner.

 During law school, Tom was a member, staff writer, and associate editor of the Villanova Law Review, and was appointed member of the Order of the Coif as a result of his outstanding academic achievement.
 In addition, he served as an extern to the Hon.
 Marjorie O. Rendell of the United States Court of Appeals for the Third Circuit.

-Tom was named a “Rising Star” by New Jersey Super Lawyers in 2017.
+Tom was named to New Jersey Super Lawyers in 2020 and 2021 and was a New Jersey Super Lawyers’ “Rising Star” in 2017.

 - In a published Third Circuit opinion, reversal of the federal district court’s dismissal of a consumer fraud class action claim against an automobile insurer